A unified machine-learning framework for ab initio multiscale modeling of liquids: Acknowledgements

 \section{Acknowledgements}

 Via membership of the United Kingdom Car Parrinello (UKCP) consortium (Grant No. EP/F036884/1) and of the UK’s HEC Materials Chemistry Consortium funded by EPSRC (EP/X035859), this work used the ARCHER2 UK National Supercomputing Service.
 A.T.B. acknowledges funding from the Oppenheimer Fund and Peterhouse College, University of Cambridge.
 S.J.C. is a Royal Society University Research Fellow (Grant No. URF\textbackslash R1\textbackslash 211144) at Durham University.
+We are grateful to Christoph Schran for useful discussions concerning molecular simulations of confined water.